 Schoolyard Improvement Project

-The following image shows the Master Plan drawing as of April 2018 - please note this is NOT the final drawing, it is still being modified and finalized.
+The following image shows the Master Plan drawing as of April 2018 - please note this is NOT the final plan, it is still being modified and finalized.

 *UPDATE March 2018